hummel009/DD-Extractor-1.7.10/README.md

-Программа для декомпиляции и деобфускации модов на Minecraft 1.7.10.
+This repository contains my personal decompiler & deobfuscator program for modding on Minecraft 1.7.10.